glowing-sea/java-cublino/README.md

 You will be assessed on how effectively you use Git as a development tool.

 ## Problem Description
-Your task is to implement in Java, using JavaFX, a board game called Cublino, made by games developer [Intellego](http://www.intellego-holzspiele.de/en/index.html).
+Your task is to implement in Java, using JavaFX, a state game called Cublino, made by games developer [Intellego](http://www.intellego-holzspiele.de/en/index.html).
 Fortunately, the rules of the game are surprisingly simple.
 Unfortunately there does not appear to be a good description in English.
 There is a nice overview [here](https://www.brettspiele-report.de/cublino/) in German which includes illustrations of important scenarios.

 ## Game Rules
 Cublino is a two player game where each player controls seven dice.
-Players alternate turns moving their dice attempting to reach the opponent's end of the board.
+Players alternate turns moving their dice attempting to reach the opponent's end of the state.
 There are two variants of the rules: Cublino Contra and Cublino Pur.
 Each variant has slightly different rules and winning conditions.
 For the main task of the assignment you will be implementing the Cublino Pur variant, with an option to implement Cublino Contra as an additional task at the end of the assignment.
 All images used in this section are taken from [https://www.brettspiele-report.de/cublino/](https://www.brettspiele-report.de/cublino/).

 ## Game setup

-The game is set up with each player placing their seven dice on their respective ends of the board with the six facing up and the three facing towards themselves (and the four facing the towards the opponent).
+The game is set up with each player placing their seven dice on their respective ends of the state with the six facing up and the three facing towards themselves (and the four facing the towards the opponent).
 Both variants are set up in the same way.

 ![Starting Configuration](images/starting_configuration.jpg "Starting configuration")